Emil Grøndal

 Emil Grøndal (born 27 May 1995) is a former speedway rider from Denmark.
 He medalled three times at the Team Speedway Junior European Championship.

 Career

 Grøndal reached the final of the 2015 Speedway Under-21 World Championship.
 He also began his British speedway career riding for Peterborough Panthers in 2015.
 In 2016, he remained with Peterborough for the 2016 Premier League speedway season.

-He rode in the top tier of British Speedway riding for the Swindon Robins in the SGB Premiership 2017 before returning to Peterborough for the SGB Championship 2018.
+Grøndal rode in the top tier of British Speedway riding for the Swindon Robins in the SGB Premiership 2017 before returning to Peterborough for the SGB Championship 2018.

-He announced his retirement from speedway in November 2020.
+Grøndal announced his retirement from speedway in November 2020.